History of Sanskrit Literature

 The term Sanskrit means “refined” or “perfected.”
 It evolved from Proto-Indo-European roots and was refined by ancient scholars, becoming the language of the gods (Devabhasha) in Hindu tradition.

-This includes the earliest religious scriptures of Hinduism, focusing on rituals, hymns, and spiritual knowledge.
+This includes the earliest religious scriptures of Hinduism, focusing on rituals, hymns and spiritual knowledge.
+The Vedas Rg, Yajur, Sama and Atharvana belongs to this Period.

 More secular and stylistically rich, this includes epics, poetry, drama, and prose from later periods.